caiosba/drupal-demo-tour/README.md

 you can manage (create, edit, remove, enable, disable, etc.) tours.
 Tours loaded from files (e.g., Features) and from the database will be available.
 Each tour must have both a readable name and a machine name (unique).
 Tours can be applied just to users with some roles, and also can be forced to play automatically only once for each user.
+You can also provide a list of path patterns, and so the tour is played only if the current path matches one of the patterns.

 A tour is made of steps.
 Through the UI it's possible to add the steps to each tour.
 A step consists of a CSS selector (near which the tooltip will be positioned), a title and a description.